pittar/oadp-restic-error/README.md

 ## Configure OADP and a Backup

-First, create a new Object Bucket Clain:
+First, create a new Object Bucket Claim:

 ```
 oc apply -f oadp-dpa/bucket-claim.yaml